Anandhupa1/GENAI-MAIN-PROJECT/README.md

 This will start the Next.js application on the default port, usually `http://localhost:3000`.
 Open this URL in your browser to view and interact with the application.

-(Note: Ensure the backend services are running, if they are necessary for the frontend to function properly.)

 ## 🤝 Contributing